Third Shift Society: Adaptations

 Third Shift Society currently has an ongoing graphic novel series adaptation published by Webtoon Unscrolled.
 A live-action television series adaptation based on the webcomic, headed by Wattpad Webtoon Studios, John W. Hyde and Terissa Kelton's Rehab Entertainment and The Jim Henson Company, was announced to be in development in October 2024.

 Collected editions

 Volumes 1 and 2 of the Third Shift Society are available in print through WEBTOON Unscrolled.

+Reception

+The first print volume was positively reviewed by Comic Book Resources, which praised the artwork and lettering.